tf2-automatic/tf2-automatic/docs/usage.md

 ## Types

 If you are using TypeScript to create your applications, you can use the provided types and constants from the `bot-data` and `bot-manager-data` libraries.

+An example can be found [here](../examples/bot-data-usage) for getting the inventory from a bot, using the bot-data types and constants.